Hishamulhakeem/Doctor-CRUD-operation/README.md

-# Doctor Appointment CRUD App
+# Doctor Appointment CRUD Operation

 This is a simple web application that allows users to perform basic **CRUD (Create, Read, Update, Delete)** operations for managing doctor appointments.
 It is built as a demo project to understand and implement full-stack functionality.